• Home

 0

-Fans of tubeless avenue tires have been eagerly looking ahead to the generation’s adoption on the top echelon of the sport, and only these days have there been glimmers of hope.
-Those fires will burn a bit brighter yet this yr, as more riders and groups are using tubeless at this 12 months’ Tour de France — however, best in certain situations, and most effective while there’s a clean overall performance advantage to be won.
+Fans of tubeless avenue tires have been eagerly looking ahead to the generation’s adoption on the top echelon of the sport, and only in these days have there been glimmers of hope.
+Those fires will burn a bit brighter yet this year, as more riders and groups are using tubeless at this 12 months’ Tour de France — however, best in certain situations, and most effectively while there’s a clean overall performance advantage to be won.

 Tubeless tires gaining ground in street and TT tiers at the Tour de France 1